New Trier High School

 New Trier High School (/trɪər/; also known as New Trier Township High School or NTHS) is a public four-year high school whose main campus for sophomores through seniors is in Winnetka, Illinois, United States, with a campus in Northfield, Illinois, for first-year classes and district administration.
 Founded in 1901, the school serves the Chicago suburbs of Wilmette, Kenilworth, Winnetka, Glencoe, and Northfield, as well as parts of Northbrook, Glenview, and unincorporated Cook County.
 New Trier's seal depicts the Porta Nigra, a symbol of Trier, Rhineland-Palatinate, Germany.
-The athletic teams are known as the Trevians, an archaic demonym for the people of Trier.
+The athletic teams are known as the Trevians, the demonym for the people of Trier.

 Campuses

-New Trier Township High School currently has three campuses.
-The furthest west campus, New Trier Northfield is located in Northfield, Illinois.
-It serves Freshman students.
-New Trier has an eastern campus near Lake Michigan called the Winnetka Campus in Winnetka, Illinois which serves Sophmore-Senior students.
-Recently, New Trier opened a third campus in Glencoe, Illinois in 2023 called the Transition Campus which provides students with disabilities "transitional and vocational" training.
+New Trier Township High School has three campuses.
+The western campus, New Trier Northfield is located in Northfield, Illinois.
+It serves freshman students.
+New Trier has an eastern campus near Lake Michigan called the Winnetka Campus in Winnetka, Illinois which serves sophomore through senior students.
+New Trier opened a third campus in Glencoe, Illinois in 2023 called the Transition Campus which provides students with disabilities "transitional and vocational" training.